CRMMacDonald/Accessible-QSPR-Supplementary-Files/README.md

 # Accessible-QSPR-Supplementary-Files
 Data to accompany the paper "An accessible property classification framework to predict the solubility of functionalised naphthalenes and rylenes in organic solvents".

-# Header: Enviromment Installation
+# Enviromment Installation
-## subheader: Installation of virtual environment
+## Installation of virtual environment

 Create an isolated environment to avoid conflict with system packages: